-A’ Design Award & Competition is the Worlds’ leading design accolade reaching design enthusiasts around the world, and showcasing the 14,500 award winners from 104 different design disciplines.
+A’ Design Award & Competition is the Worlds’ leading design accolade reaching design enthusiasts around the world, and showcasing 16,000 award winners from 110 different design disciplines.

-A’ Design Award winning works are translated to all major languages in order to connect design lovers, press members and design buyers from across the globe.
+A’ Design Award-winning works are translated into all major languages in order to connect design lovers, press members, and design buyers from across the globe.
 You can register your design, here.

-The A’ Design Award and Competition offers a unique system for designers to sell their winning ideas to sponsor companies, likewise the companies can bid for the competing design ideas and make offers to buy the designs.
+The A’ Design Award and Competition offer a unique system for designers to sell their winning ideas to sponsor companies, likewise, the companies can bid for the competing design ideas and make offers to buy the designs.
 To see the benefits for winners – click here.

-The unique system also provides an online exhibition and creates free profile pages for designers, innovators and companies.
-It’s also always available and whether you win or not, you will still have full access.
+The system also provides an online exhibition system and creates free profile pages for designers, innovators, and companies, this system is always on and whether you win or not, you will have full access to the system.

-You can write your biography or corporate profile, create an extensive online portfolio by adding additional designs, and exhibit new designs or products.
+This is an interactive system where you can write your biography or corporate profile, create an extensive online portfolio by adding additional designs and exhibit new designs or products.

-Some of the benefits you will receive as winner of the ‘A Design Award and Competition is the inclusion in the exhibition and yearbook, receive publicity through an extensive PR campaign (magazine and blog promotion), be included in the world design rankings, receive feedback notes by the Jury and score sheet.
+Some of the benefits you will receive as a winner of the ‘A Design Award and Competition is the inclusion in the exhibition and yearbook, receive publicity through an extensive PR campaign (magazine and blog promotion), being included in the world design rankings, receiving feedback notes by the Jury and score sheet.

 You will also receive an awards trophy, and the option to sell your winning design and sales listings.